 As clients’ first point of contact at Ashtoria, one of the most common questions I get asked is “What is the difference between a medical facial and a regular facial?”

 The first thing I make sure to explain is that products used in a medical facial are of medical grade, meaning the molecules in these products are micronized.
 Micronized molecules are small enough to effectively penetrate the skin and encourage healthier skin at the cellular level.
-These products are regulated by the FDA and can only be purchased in a medical spa or dermatologist office under the recommendation of a licensed physician.
-On the contrary, over-the-counter products remain on the surface of the skin do not penetrate deeply enough to provide lasting results.
+These products are regulated by the FDA and can only be purchased in a medical spa or dermatologist's office under the recommendation of a licensed physician.
+On the contrary, over-the-counter products that remain on the surface of the skin do not penetrate deeply enough to provide lasting results.
 They are not regulated by the FDA and can be purchased in drugstores, department stores, and through online retailers.

 Here’s a simple breakdown of these two product categories:

 Medical-grade products = treatment = effective, lasting results with continued use

 Over-the-counter products = topical = immediate results when applied, but go away if you discontinue use

 A true medical facial uses medical-grade skincare products such as cleansers, masques, peels, serums, and moisturizers to target and treat specific conditions of the skin – be that aging, acne, redness, hyperpigmentation, or other concerns.
 If you love the results you achieve through medical-grade facials, you can maintain and enhance your results with medical-grade skincare at home.